 ISTJ vs ENTJ

-The Myers-Briggs type indicator system describes ENTJs as assertive and outspoken.
+The personality type indicator system describes ENTJs as assertive and outspoken.
 As extroverts, they enjoy being in the spotlight and entertaining large groups at a time.
 Also known as The General, people with this personality type have good verbal skills and like taking charge.
 Their Intuition (N) preference allows them to think about the future and appreciate the big picture, rather than focusing on minor details.
 In addition, their Thinking (T) preference lets them think about each decision in a logical and rational manner.
 Since they don’t use emotions to make their decisions and don’t shy away from giving their opinion (good or bad), ENTJs can come off as cold and calculated at times.

 The ISTJ personality type shares the Thinking (T) and Judging (J) preferences with ENTJs.
 However, they are introverted sensors, a trait that clashes with the ENTJs’ extraverted intuition.
 Therefore, while ISTJs are detail-oriented, well-grounded, and practical; ENTJs are focused on the future and don’t pay as much attention to details.
 For ISTJs, concrete details and solutions with immediate results are better than abstract solutions and theoretical concepts (ENTJs’ favorite way of thinking).
 And, of course, there is the difference between Extraversion and Introversion.
 ISTJs don’t have issues expressing their thoughts and ideas in public, but they need time alone to process and recharge, which is not the case for the vocal ENTJ.

 To summarize, since both these types enjoy planning and favor logical thinking, we have to look at the way they interact with the public to spot the ISTJ personality type.
 It also helps to focus on how detail-oriented and grounded one is (personality traits specific to the ISTJ).